Clinical Trials Overview

 • Contact with medical experts for the duration of the trial

-• Participating for the common good through contributing to medical research
+• Participating for the common good by contributing to medical research

 While there may be compensation or expense reimbursement involved with trial participation, it is typically not enough that people participate for financial reasons.
 Also, be aware that, for those involved with NAFLD or NASH trials, liver biopsies will be part of the trial.
-Biopsies are required by the FDA as a measurement tool in assessing the effectiveness of the new drug.
+The FDA requires biopsies as a measurement tool in assessing the effectiveness of the new drug.